 As a stay-at-home parent, it’s easy for me to preach the gospel of quality time with my child.
 My full-time job is quality time with my child.
 But we can also apply this to working parents because little moments don’t have to be elaborate or expensive (especially compared to my daughter’s birthday party).
 They can be as simple as doing a new activity together.

 For example, I’m a worrier.
 After Adley recently took a vocal stand against vegetables for the third day in a row, I began to worry she wasn’t getting enough nutrition.
 So, I found a recipe for vegetable muffins and decided this would be a great activity for us.
-Turns out, including my toddler in the process got her more excited to eat the muffins when we finished!
+It turns out that including my toddler in the process got her more excited to eat the muffins when we finished!

 She loved dropping the chopped carrots and zucchini into the batter, food she wouldn’t have touched 24 hours earlier.
 This wasn’t an elaborate plan or something I was holding onto for a rainy day.
 I had a problem and decided to include my daughter in the solution.
 Was it messy?
 You bet.
 Did we have a lot of fun doing it together and creating a memory?
 Absolutely.

-Sometimes, it can be that simple to cherish the little moments.
+Sometimes, it can be as simple as cherishing the little moments.